b-inary/wasm-postflop/README.md

 We experimented on a Windows 10 PC with a Ryzen 7 3700X CPU (16 threads; PioSOLVER Free is limited to 6 threads).
 WASM Postflop was executed on Google Chrome 108.

-Desktop Postflop, Pio CFR, and GTO+ had similar execution times.
+The table below shows that Desktop Postflop, a native port of WASM Postflop, was the clear winner in terms of execution time.
-WASM Postflop was about 2x slower than these implementations.
+WASM Postflop was about 2x slower than Desktop Postflop, and Pio CFR and GTO+ were between them.
-We consider that 2x overhead is acceptable for casual use.
-However, if you do not think so, please consider trying Desktop Postflop, which is a port of WASM Postflop to a native desktop application.
+In terms of memory usage, the 16-bit integer mode of WASM Postflop and Desktop Postflop, the original Pio algorithm, and GTO+ achieved almost the same efficiency.
 TexasSolver, another free and open-source solver, suffered from slow execution times and poor memory efficiency.

+We consider that 2x time overhead compared to Desktop Postflop is acceptable for casual use.
+However, if you do not think so, please consider trying Desktop Postflop, which is also free and open-source.

 (1) 32-bit FP / (2) 16-bit integer / (3) Pio CFR / (4) Original Pio algorithm